Mowje/node-sodium/docs/keyring-api.md

 	* Number r : r parameter of scrypt.
 Optional.
 Defaults to r = 8
 	* Number p : p parameter of scrypt.
 Optional.
 Defaults to p = 1
 	* Returns `Undefined`, in case no callback has been given
+* `KeyRing.getKeyBuffer()`
+	Get the encoded key buffer.
+For security reasons, we advise you NOT TO USE this method for long-term key handling, especially not in server apps.
+If you don't know what I'm talking about, it's one more reason not to use this method at all.
+	* Returns `Buffer` containing the encoded key pair
+* `KeyRing.setKeyBuffer(Buffer keyBuffer)`
+	Sets the key pair of the keypair by loading its encoded buffer.
+For security reasons we advise you NOT TO USE this method for long-term key handling, especially not in server apps.
+If you don't know what I'm talking about, it's one more reason not to use this method at all.
 * `KeyRing.encrypt(Buffer message, Buffer publicKey, Buffer nonce, [Function callback])`
 	* Buffer message : the message to encrypt
 	* Buffer publicKey : the receiver's public key